Hardocs/hardocs.github.io/src/03-features-usecases/03-Architecture.md

 We've mentioned some of the driving goals for the Hardocs Architecture in the Design Premises, so this should be a place to describe some aspects of how they are implemented.

 A diagram can be a good way to visualize, and understand location for points of interest we'll talk about.
 Let's start with this outline of the architecture's data flows.
+If you have any trouble with the fine print, you can use Ctrl+ and Ctrl- gently to adjust browser magnification, and scroll around (Ctrl0 will reset).
 <img src="./clive-images/hardocs-data-flows.png" style="margin: 20px auto;">

 ## The Hardocs Data Object